Nicolas Raffort

-Nicolas Raffort (born 27 June 1991 in Sallanches) is a French former World Cup alpine ski racer who specialized in the speed events of downhill and super-G. He now represents France on the FIS Freestyle Ski Cross world cup, where he has one podium in Innichen, ITA.
+Nicolas Raffort (born 27 June 1991 in Sallanches) is a French former World Cup alpine ski racer who specialized in the speed events of downhill and super-G. He now represents France on the FIS Freestyle Ski Cross world cup, where he has one podium in Innichen, Italy.

 Biography

 On 25 January 2019, he finished 14th in the Kitzbühel World Cup downhill on the Streif 4 track, which is his best result in the World Cup to date.
 He is engaged to Italian skier Federica Brignone.